Who comes on at five

-- Seventeen Moments of Spring: Blonde Nazi Sex Kitten, in the person of Barbara.
-Barbara is blonde-haired and very attractive and a hard-core true believer Nazi.
+- Seventeen Moments of Spring has a Blonde Nazi Sex Kitten, in the person of Barbara.
+Barbara is blonde-haired and very attractive and a hardcore true believer in the Nazi cause.
 She is not at all thrilled to have Kat the Soviet agent stashed in her home, even if Kat has (supposedly) agreed to turn her coat and work for the Germans.
 She also casts bedroom eyes at Stirlitz while holding her mild-mannered partner Helmut in contempt.

 - Heather Mills (not to be confused with Paul McCartney's ex-wife) from Wapsi Square takes this to another level as a Blonde Republican Lesbian Sex Kitten.

 - Chris Muir's Day by Day has a Redheaded Republican Sex Kitten in Sam Owens.